 Many of us dream of our perfect holiday and perfect present; but, some have dreams of a different kind.
-For many women at Women’s Center & Shelter of Greater Pittsburgh, they arrive with just the clothes on their backs or what little they were able to grab while fleeing domestic violence.
+For many survivors at Women’s Center & Shelter of Greater Pittsburgh, they arrive with just the clothes on their backs or what little they were able to grab while fleeing domestic violence.
 In addition, many survivors often don’t have the financial resources to buy presents and make the holiday season merry for themselves and their children due to financial abuse, which almost always exists in abusive relationships.
-This holiday season, WC&S is asking you to help us bring the simplest of joys to Shelter residents and non-resident clients through our Adopt-A-Family program!
+This holiday season, WC&S is asking you to help us bring the simplest of joys to those we serve through our Adopt-A-Family program!

 It’s easy–all you need to do it follow three simple steps:

 You’re giving the gift of empowerment!
 Gift cards provide mothers with choices when shopping for their children.
 Recommended gift cards include Visa, Target, and Walmart.